margic/gobazel/builder/README.md

 I expect this will be fixed but for the time being the best way to build the project is in a linux container.

+Current news is the go rules version for bazel 0.8 should help a lot with this. until then builder it is.

 The builder docker images is provided to fill the gap and provide a native linux build environment for the project.